Skip to main content

 • An AI action: - act: <goal>, or a detailed form with goal and version.

-• A conditional with one if key:
+• A conditional with one if key.
+The condition is a single inline command alongside then:

 - if: